zdravkov/kendo-docs/api/wrappers/jsp/autocomplete/animation.md

 ---

 # \<kendo:autoComplete-animation\>

-A JSP tag representing Kendo Animation.
+Animations to be used for opening/closing the popup.
+Setting to false will turn of the animation.

 #### Example
     <kendo:autoComplete>
         <kendo:autoComplete-animation></kendo:autoComplete-animation>
     </kendo:autoComplete>

+## Configuration Attributes

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:autoComplete-animation-close

 Animation to be used for closing of the popup.

-More documentation is available at [kendo:autoComplete-animation-close](/api/wrappers/jsp/autocomplete/animation-close).
+More documentation is available at [kendo:autoComplete-animation-close](autocomplete/animation-close).

 #### Example

     <kendo:autoComplete-animation>
         <kendo:autoComplete-animation-close></kendo:autoComplete-animation-close>
     </kendo:autoComplete-animation>

 ### kendo:autoComplete-animation-open

 Animation to be used for opening of the popup.

-More documentation is available at [kendo:autoComplete-animation-open](/api/wrappers/jsp/autocomplete/animation-open).
+More documentation is available at [kendo:autoComplete-animation-open](autocomplete/animation-open).

 #### Example

     <kendo:autoComplete-animation>
         <kendo:autoComplete-animation-open></kendo:autoComplete-animation-open>
     </kendo:autoComplete-animation>